TheCrafterDEV/CraftUnityKindom-Discord-Bot/README.md

-# CraftUnityKindom-Discord-Bot
+# CraftUnityKingdom Bot

-Meet the official system bot of **CraftUnityKindom** – a vibrant Minecraft and Discord community built around adventure, teamwork, and exciting events.
+Meet the official system bot of **CraftUnityKingdom** – a growing Minecraft and Discord community centered around adventure, teamwork, and immersive events.

-This bot streamlines and automates key administrative tasks across the server, including ticket management, giveaways, role handling, and various moderation tools that help keep our community safe, organized, and user-friendly.
+This bot streamlines and automates essential administrative tasks on the server, including ticket management, giveaways, role assignments, and various moderation tools – helping to keep our community secure, organized, and easy to manage.

 ## 🔐 Advanced Security System

-Developed entirely by **TheCrafter\_DEV**, the security system defends the server in real time against raids, bots, and other harmful behavior.
-It can automatically mute, kick, or ban suspicious users, and provides admins with detailed logs and flexible protection settings for full control and transparency.
+Fully developed by **TheCrafter\_DEV**, the bot’s security system actively protects the server against raids, spam bots, and other harmful behavior in real time.
+It can automatically mute, kick, or ban suspicious users and offers detailed logs and flexible settings for server admins to stay in full control.

-## ⚠️ Legal Information
+## ⚠️ Legal Notice

-This bot was fully developed by **TheCrafter\_DEV** and is **protected by copyright law**.
-Any form of copying, redistribution, or publication – even in part – is **strictly prohibited** without prior written consent.
+This bot was fully developed by **TheCrafter\_DEV** and is **protected under copyright law**.
+Any reproduction, redistribution, or publication – even partially – is **strictly forbidden** without prior written permission.

-## 📌 Main Features
+## 📌 Key Features

-* ✅ Ticket system with automatic transcript generation
+* ✅ Ticket system with transcript generation
 * 🎉 Reaction-based giveaway system
-* 👮‍♂️ Automated moderation & intelligent security checks
+* 👮‍♂️ Automated moderation & intelligent security detection
-* 🔧 Easy-to-use slash commands and button controls
+* 🔧 Intuitive slash commands and button controls
-* 📑 Transparent logging of server actions
+* 📑 Transparent logging of actions and events
-* 🛠️ Fully configurable within Discord
+* 🛠️ Fully configurable directly through Discord

-Crafted with ❤️ by TheCrafterDEV
+Made with ❤️ by TheCrafterDEV